vine of death

 What is Ayahuasca?

-Ayahuasca is a psychedelic brew that has been used in the Amazonian area of South America, specifically Peru, for thousands of years.
-It is traditionally used under the guidance of a shaman in a ceremonial setting for spiritual discovery and awakening.
-In the Western world, it has been building a name for itself as an increasingly popular tool for treating drug addiction, depression, anxiety and PTSD.
+Traditionally, ayahuasca is used under the guidance of an ayahuasquero (or shaman) in a ceremonial setting to cure spiritual and physical disease.
+In the Western world, it has been building a name for itself as an increasingly popular tool for treating depression, anxiety, addictions and PTSD.
 It has been featured on many prominent television and news programs such as BBC, CNN, HBO’s VICE and Newsweek and the message is clear: Ayahuasca has incredible potential.

 Ayahuasca can radically change an individuals perception of reality.
 Most people report the experience to be intense, profound and spiritual.
 Ayahuasca allows you to ‘wake up’, leaving behind old ideologies, and creates a feeling of oneness with all of life.
 Many users report experiencing vivid and elaborate visions that lead to profound revelations.
 These revelations can be anything, but are often related to the essence of life: who we are, where we came from, why we are here, how we interact with other life (both humans and nature) and how it is all connected.
 Some even report gaining access to other dimensions and interacting with spirits.
 Ayahuasca as a plant teacher reveals itself differently to everyone, but almost all users report it as being one of the most positive and profound experiences of their lives.

-Ayahuasca consumption comes with a purging process that is considered a somewhat un-pleasurable but essential part of the experience.
+Ayahuasca requires that your follow a diet in preparation for the experience.
+The first concern is medications which could have a negative interaction with the MAOIs in ayahuasca.
+Always disclose any medication you may be taking to ensure safety.
+Each center will have different guidelines and level of adherence to the traditional ayahuasca diet : no salt, no red meat, no dairy, no sugar, no sex.
+Despite if you follow the dieta or not, Ayahuasca consumption comes with a purging process that is considered an essential part of the experience.
 The physical purge comes in the form of vomiting and diarrhea.
 The intensity of the purge varies on an individual basis but the purpose is the same for all: cleansing and purification.
 The purge represents the release of negative energies and a cleansing of the body, mind and spirit.